mikemimik/fs-notes-app/README.md

     }
   });
 ```
-Great, we are now able to send a post request with the appropriate fields and save a user with an encrypted password in our database.
+Great, we are now able to send a post request to the server with the appropriate fields and save a user with an encrypted password in our database.
+The front end is not yet setup to do so, in order to see this working, try it in Insomnia or another HTTP Client.

 ## Login route
 Next up, let's create a route to login our users.
 This is where we will start incorporating code that works with JWT tokens.